pedromedley/website/content/eula.md

 Each licensed copy of Insomnia REST Client may be used on one single computer location by one user.
 Use of Insomnia REST Client means that you have loaded, installed, or run Insomnia REST Client on a computer or similar device.
 If you install Insomnia REST Client onto a multi-user platform, server or network, each and every individual user of Insomnia REST Client must be licensed separately.

 You may make one copy of Insomnia REST Client for backup purposes, providing you only have one copy installed on one computer being used by one person.
 Other users may not use your copy of Insomnia REST Client .
-The assignment, sublicense, networking, sale, or distribution of copies of Insomnia REST Client are strictly forbidden without the prior written consent of Gregory Schier.
+The assignment, sublicense, networking, sale, or distribution of copies of Insomnia REST Client are strictly forbidden without the prior written consent of Floating Keyboard Software.
 It is a violation of this agreement to assign, sell, share, loan, rent, lease, borrow, network or transfer the use of Insomnia REST Client .
 If any person other than yourself uses Insomnia REST Client registered in your name, regardless of whether it is at the same time or different times, then this agreement is being violated and you are responsible for that violation!

 ### 3.3 Copyright Restriction

 This Software contains copyrighted material, trade secrets and other proprietary material.
 You shall not, and shall not attempt to, modify, reverse engineer, disassemble or decompile Insomnia REST Client .
 Nor can you create any derivative works or other works that are based upon or derived from Insomnia REST Client in whole or in part.

-Gregory Schier's name, logo and graphics file that represents Insomnia REST Client shall not be used in any way to promote products developed with Insomnia REST Client .
-Gregory Schier retains sole and exclusive ownership of all right, title and interest in and to Insomnia REST Client and all Intellectual Property rights relating thereto.
+Floating Keyboard Software's name, logo and graphics file that represents Insomnia REST Client shall not be used in any way to promote products developed with Insomnia REST Client .
+Floating Keyboard Software retains sole and exclusive ownership of all right, title and interest in and to Insomnia REST Client and all Intellectual Property rights relating thereto.

-Copyright law and international copyright treaty provisions protect all parts of Insomnia REST Client , products and services.
+Copyright law and international copyright treaty provisions protect all parts of Insomnia REST Client, products and services.
 No program, code, part, image, audio sample, or text may be copied or used in any way by the user except as intended within the bounds of the single user program.
-All rights not expressly granted hereunder are reserved for Gregory Schier.
+All rights not expressly granted hereunder are reserved for Floating Keyboard Software.

 ### 3.4 Limitation of Responsibility

-You will indemnify, hold harmless, and defend Gregory Schier , its employees, agents and distributors against any and all claims, proceedings, demand and costs resulting from or in any way connected with your use of Gregory Schier's Software.
+You will indemnify, hold harmless, and defend Floating Keyboard Software, its employees, agents and distributors against any and all claims, proceedings, demand and costs resulting from or in any way connected with your use of Floating Keyboard Software's Software.

-In no event (including, without limitation, in the event of negligence) will Gregory Schier , its employees, agents or distributors be liable for any consequential, incidental, indirect, special or punitive damages whatsoever (including, without limitation, damages for loss of profits, loss of use, business interruption, loss of information or data, or pecuniary loss), in connection with or arising out of or related to this Agreement, Insomnia REST Client or the use or inability to use Insomnia REST Client or the furnishing, performance or use of any other matters hereunder whether based upon contract, tort or any other theory including negligence.
+In no event (including, without limitation, in the event of negligence) will Floating Keyboard Software, its employees, agents or distributors be liable for any consequential, incidental, indirect, special or punitive damages whatsoever (including, without limitation, damages for loss of profits, loss of use, business interruption, loss of information or data, or pecuniary loss), in connection with or arising out of or related to this Agreement, Insomnia REST Client or the use or inability to use Insomnia REST Client or the furnishing, performance or use of any other matters hereunder whether based upon contract, tort or any other theory including negligence.

-Gregory Schier's entire liability, without exception, is limited to the customers' reimbursement of the purchase price of the Software (maximum being the lesser of the amount paid by you and the suggested retail price as listed by Gregory Schier ) in exchange for the return of the product, all copies, registration papers and manuals, and all materials that constitute a transfer of license from the customer back to Gregory Schier.
+Floating Keyboard Software's entire liability, without exception, is limited to the customers' reimbursement of the purchase price of the Software (maximum being the lesser of the amount paid by you and the suggested retail price as listed by Floating Keyboard Software ) in exchange for the return of the product, all copies, registration papers and manuals, and all materials that constitute a transfer of license from the customer back to Floating Keyboard Software.

 ### 3.5 Warranties

-Except as expressly stated in writing, Gregory Schier makes no representation or warranties in respect of this Software and expressly excludes all other warranties, expressed or implied, oral or written, including, without limitation, any implied warranties of merchantable quality or fitness for a particular purpose.
+Except as expressly stated in writing, Floating Keyboard Software makes no representation or warranties in respect of this Software and expressly excludes all other warranties, expressed or implied, oral or written, including, without limitation, any implied warranties of merchantable quality or fitness for a particular purpose.

 ### 3.6 Governing Law